 A person can get hepatitis B in many ways, including:

-An infected mother has a high chance of giving hepatitis B to her child during or after birth.
-All pregnant women should be tested for hepatitis B. Within 12 hours of birth, infants born to mothers with hepatitis B need to receive treatment with hepatitis B antibody and hepatitis B vaccine.
-This can prevent transmission of hepatitis B from mother to the baby.
+An infected pregnant person has a high chance of giving hepatitis B to her child during or after birth.
+All pregnant people should be tested for hepatitis B. Within 12 hours of birth, infants born to parents with hepatitis B need to receive treatment with hepatitis B antibody and hepatitis B vaccine.

 A person can get hepatitis C from: